chenhongyu2048/LLM-inference-optimization-paper/README.md

 - [ ] [FastCache: Optimizing Multimodal LLM Serving through Lightweight KV-Cache Compression Framework](https://arxiv.org/abs/2503.08461): dynamic batching and kv cache pool in MM kv cache compression, guided by Jidong ZHAI
 - [ ] [Accelerating LLM Serving for Multi-turn Dialogues with Efficient Resource Management](https://dl.acm.org/doi/abs/10.1145/3676641.3716245): multi-level KV cache management(an idea lack innovation) and request reorder, accepted by ASPLOS'25
 - [ ] [Aqua: Network-Accelerated Memory Offloading for LLMs in Scale-Up GPU Domains](https://dl.acm.org/doi/abs/10.1145/3676641.3715983): memory management framework for a sudden increase in the number of inference requests to a cloud-hosted LLM, accepted by ASPLOS'25
-- [ ] ⭐ [Jenga: Effective Memory Management for Serving LLM with Heterogeneity](https://arxiv.org/abs/2503.18292): optimization on PagedAttention, targeted at heterogeneous embeddings in LLMs
+- [ ] ⭐ [Jenga: Effective Memory Management for Serving LLM with Heterogeneity](https://dl.acm.org/doi/10.1145/3731569.3764823): optimization on PagedAttention, targeted at heterogeneous embeddings in LLMs, accepted by SOSP'25
 - [ ] [Accelerating LLM Inference Throughput via Asynchronous KV Cache Prefetching](https://arxiv.org/abs/2504.06319): kv cache load/offload?
 - [ ] [Hardware-based Heterogeneous Memory Management for Large Language Model Inference](https://arxiv.org/abs/2504.14893): an asymmetric memory architecture consisting of capacity-centric and bandwidth-centric memory with computation units attached to each memory device, more like a hardware paper

 - [ ] [Rethinking Key-Value Cache Compression Techniques for Large Language Model Serving](https://openreview.net/forum?id=ou0AsNbXVG): Survey and Analyze Key-Value Cache Compression Techniques for Large Language Model Serving, accepted by MLSYS'25
 - [ ] [FastTree: Optimizing Attention Kernel and Runtime for Tree-Structured LLM Inference](https://openreview.net/forum?id=BwvHcHZ3kJ): FastTree, which introduces GPU kernels tailored for efficiently processing queries that share contexts through the radix tree

+- [ ] [Characterizing the Behavior and Impact of KV Caching on Transformer Inferences Under Concurrency](https://ieeexplore.ieee.org/document/11078403): a paper analyze KV cache and its impact based on vLLM, accepted by IPDPS'25
+- [ ] [MCaM: Efficient LLM Inference with Multi-tier KV Cache Management](https://ieeexplore.ieee.org/document/11183741/authors#authors): use DRAM to store history KV cache, accepted by ICDCS'25
+- [ ] [KVCache Cache in the Wild: Characterizing and Optimizing KVCache Cache at a Large Cloud Provider](https://www.usenix.org/conference/atc25/presentation/wang-jiahao): systematic characterization of the KV$ workload patterns from Aliyun, accepted by ATC'25
+- [ ] [DiffKV: Differentiated Memory Management for Large Language Models with Parallel KV Compaction](https://dl.acm.org/doi/10.1145/3731569.3764810): compress kv cache in three levels of differentiation in the KV cache: (1) the differing impact of keys and values on attention computation, (2) the varying importance of tokens, and (3) the diverse dynamic sparsity patterns across attention heads, accepted by SOSP'25

 #### Prefix Sharing